mattjcowan/LLBLGenPro_SS_Api_Razor_Templates/README.md

 ### Initial Release - March 11, 2013 ###

 - Demo site: [http://northwind.mattjcowan.com][demo-site]
-- Blog post: [Generating a fully RESTful Api and UI from a database with LLBLGen and ServiceStack]
+- Blog post: [Generating a fully RESTful Api and UI from a database with LLBLGen and ServiceStack][blog-site]

 ## PLANNED FEATURES ##